inspire-eu-validation/view-service/wmts-1.0.0/at75-implemented-operations.md

 # Implemented Operations

-**Purpose**: Test that GetCapabilities opration and GetTile operation are implemented.
+**Purpose**: Test that GetCapabilities operation and GetTile operation are implemented.

 **Prerequisites**